Jim Ovia

-Jim James Ovia CFR CON (born 4 November 1951) is a Nigerian businessman, he is the founder of Zenith Bank which he founded in 1990.
+Jim James Ovia CFR CON (born 4 November 1951) is a Nigerian businessman and author.
+He is the founder of Zenith Bank, which he founded in 1990, and is now the country's most profitable bank.

+In 2018, Ovia published what he described as an "entrepreneurial manual" he called Africa Rise and Shine.
+His memoir also tells about his early life, his business career and how he developed Zenith Bank and other related interests.

-Early life
+Early life and education

+James "Jim" Ovia was born in 1951 into the large family of Obi Olihe of Agbor-Obi, in what is now Agbor, Delta State.
+His father died when he was four, and older siblings helped support their mother and the family.
+One elder brother paid for his early education.
+Ovia later moved to Lagos to live with that brother and started work as a clerk in a bank.

-Jim Ovia holds a master's degree in Business Administration from the University of Louisiana, Monroe, Louisiana, USA in 1979 and a B.Sc. degree in Business Administration from Southern University, Baton Rouge, Louisiana, USA in 1977.
-He is also an Alumnus of Harvard Business School.
+After three years, he traveled to the United States for college and graduate school, earning a B.Sc. degree in Business Administration from Southern University, Baton Rouge, Louisiana (1977), and an MBA from the University of Louisiana, Monroe, in 1979.
+He is also an alumnus of Harvard Business School.

 Career

-He is the founder of Zenith Bank Plc, Nigeria's tier-1 bank and one of the most profitable financial institutions in Nigeria until 2010, when he moved into the chairman role.
+Jim is the founder of Zenith Bank Plc, Nigeria's tier-1 bank and one of the most profitable financial institutions in Nigeria.
+In 2010, he assumed chairmanship of the bank.
+In 2021, James Hope University, Lagos, which he founded, was approved by the Federal Government and given operating licence by the National Universities Commission (NUC).
 He was the recipient of a Nigerian national honor.

-During two decades of leadership, he helped position the bank as one of the largest and most profitable in Africa.

 Ovia is the founder of Visafone Communications Limited and the chairman of both the Nigerian Software Development Initiative (NSDI) and the National Information Technology Advisory Council (NITAC).
 He is a member of the Honorary International Investor Council as well as the Digital Bridge Institute (DBI).
 He is the Chairman of Cyberspace Network Limited.
 He was awarded an honorary doctorate degree in the 50th convocation ceremony of the University of Lagos.

 In September 2018, Ovia announced the publication of his book Africa, Rise and Shine published with ForbesBooks.

+He is the founder and chancellor of the private Nigerian varsity, James Hope University, which was licensed in 2021.

-Leadership Roles
+Leadership roles

-He is a member of the Governing Council of Lagos State University, Lagos and a member of the Board of Trustees, Redeemer's University For Nations, Lagos.
+Ovia is a member of the Governing Council of Lagos State University, Lagos and a member of the Board of Trustees, Redeemer's University For Nations, Lagos.
 He was a member of the Governing Council of the Nigerian Investment Promotion Commission (1999–2007) and served on the board of American International School, Lagos (2001–2003).